• Skip to primary navigation

 Finally, you can add it to your favorite recipes that call for cream of chicken soup.

-Overhead view of dairy-free cream of chicken soup in a mason jar on a wooden cutting board.
+Close up shot of dairy-free cream of chicken soup in a mason jar.

 🧊 Storing